rajanubhuti/ai-workshop-documentation/README.md

 ## Key Concepts

 - Connectionism: AI learns through patterns and statistical relationships
-- Latent Space: A multi-dimensional space where visual concepts exist
+- Latent Space: A multi dimensional space where visual concepts exist
 - Semantic Gap: The disconnect between language (prompt) and image (output)
 - Facture: The physical and visual texture of an image
 - LoRA (Low-Rank Adaptation): A lightweight training method to teach models new subjects or styles